Skip to content

 -esp becomes the productive subessive case marker

 This path fits the current Early Hick lexicon better than bare *espu.
-It also explains why wesp could survive as a separate lexical relic: Maritime Hick could shift the older burrow or covered-hole sense toward ship holds and enclosed lower storage spaces, while Early Hick later generalizes the independent word to “cellar”, “basement”, or “lower enclosed space.”
+It also explains why wesp could survive as a separate lexical relic: Maritime Hick could shift the older enclosed-interior sense toward ship holds and enclosed lower storage spaces, while Early Hick later generalizes the independent word to “cellar”, “basement”, or “lower enclosed space.”
 It explains saresp “sprout” as “leaf under/covered,” with growth understood as emergence from concealment or from beneath the ground.
 It also gives aiesp “bathe” a more concrete source: “water covering/enclosing the body,” rather than only abstract “water under.”

 Lexurgy currently gives: